wirl-ice/iceberg-tracking-beacon-database/standardization/README.md

 ## Troubleshooting:
 1. Some of the 'beacon types' are actually data delivery types (e.g. sbd) so need to make sure beacon type is manually entered
 2. Canatec beacons are inconsistent - some have hh:mm:ss while some have hh:mm in the timestamp.
 Need to go into script and just comment out correct line to run it, depending on timestamp format
-3. If the following statement is written to the log:
+3. If the error below is written to the debug log file, navigate to the `../standardized_data` directory and remove the .kml files that were created.
+They are unable to be overwritten.
 ```
 "Error in writeOGR(Dataset, paste(getwd(), paste(filename, "_pt", ".kml",  : layer exists, use a new layer name
 Calls: csv2kml -> writeOGR
 Execution halted"
 ```
-Navigate to the `standardized_data` directory and remove the .kml files that were created.
-They are unable to be overwritten.
 4. Possible errors: Assertion statement on line 167 (Validation function).
 If comes back false in command line window it means that there is an error with the standardized csv column data types.

 ### Error handling and logging